Menu

 Another section of your biodata is your work history or experience at your place of work.

-Job titles, dates worked, and other relevant information should be listed in chronological order.
+Job titles, dates worked, and other relevant information should be listed chronologically.
 You can also talk about your day-to-day activities and professional accomplishments.

 Read more: